streamr-dev/network/docs/docs/guides/how-to-run-autostaker-plugin.md

 addition to time-based runs, the autostaker will also run whenever a new sponsorship is created.

-Example of setting these values:
+Example of setting these values (default values):
 ```json
 {
   "plugins": {